rahulprabhakar26/React-routing/README.md

-This repo contains the code for react rounting
+This repo contains the code for react routing.